-The Museum’s collection contains more than 1.5 million images and more than 4 million feet of moving images.
+The Museum’s collection contains more than 6.5 million images.
 It is the single largest source of pictorial information for the Chicago metropolitan area from the early nineteenth century to the present that reflects the creativity of the city’s artists, photographers, printmakers, video and filmmakers, and other members of the visual arts community.
 It also includes an extensive collection of photographic, print, and broadside images related to American history before 1870.
 The collection encompasses prints, including etchings, engravings, and lithographs; photographs, including cabinet cards, cartes de visite, cased images, stereocards, paper prints, and negatives; broadsides; posters; postcards; greeting cards; and moving image film and video.

 Some of the most frequently requested Prints and Photographs materials include:

 - Works by prominent Chicago photographers, including Rus Arnold, Gordon Coster, Stephen Deutch, Arthur Siegel, and Nathan Lerner